 Alternative Title:

-Bristol & Nottingham weighed in the balance & found light and Bristol and Nottingham weighed in the balance and found light
+Bristol & Nottingham weighed in the balance & found light Bristol and Nottingham weighed in the balance and found light

 Description: